yonkahlon/Zenject/README.md

     Container.Bind<Foo>().FromComponent(someGameObject);
     ```

-1. **FromGameObject** - Create as a new component on new game object.  **ResultType** must derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case
+1. **FromGameObject** - Create as a new component on a new game object.  **ResultType** must derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

     ```csharp
     Container.Bind<Foo>().FromGameObject();
     ```

-1. **FromPrefab** - Create by instantiating the given prefab and then searching it for type **ResultType**
+1. **FromPrefab** - Create by instantiating the given prefab and then searching it for type **ResultType**.  **ResultType** must derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

     ```csharp
     Container.Bind<Foo>().FromPrefab(somePrefab);
     ```

-1. **FromPrefabResource** - Create by instantiating the prefab at the given resource path and then searching it for type **ResultType**
+1. **FromPrefabResource** - Create by instantiating the prefab at the given resource path and then searching it for type **ResultType**.   **ResultType** must derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

     ```csharp
     Container.Bind<Foo>().FromPrefabResource("Some/Path/Foo");